bestarch/aws-redis-bedrock-stack/README.md

 # Getting Started

+## Redis Enterprise Cloud Setup

+To setup Redis Enterprise Cloud as your [vector database](https://redis.com/solutions/use-cases/vector-database) via the AWS Marketplace, please follow the instructions [here](./docs/redis-enterprise-cloud-setup.md).

+## Vector Index Creation
+To create your Bedrock vector index in Redis, please follow the instructions [here](./docs/vector-index-creation.md).

 ## AWS Bedrock Setup

-Follow the setup instructions to configure AWS Bedrock [here](./docs/bedrock-setup.md)

-## Redis Enterprise Cloud Setup

-To setup Redis Enterprise Cloud as your [vector database](https://redis.com/solutions/use-cases/vector-database) via the AWS Marketplace, please following the instructions [here](./docs/redis-setup.md)
+To configure AWS Bedrock for your generative AI applications, please follow the instructions [here](./docs/aws-bedrock-configuration.md).

-## In the moode to run a few examples?
+_____

+# Community Examples
 Go ahead and get a taste of AWS Bedrock by running a few [examples](./examples) yourself.
+These will continuously update once the integration is live and as community developers add more examples.